eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 5. You will be prompted to enable Bluetooth (if it is not already enabled) and grant the necessary permissions for the app to use it (if you have not already done so).
 6. The Verifier scans the presented QR code.
 7. The app's "Request" screen will load.
 Here, you can select or deselect which attributes to share with the Verifier.
 You must select at least one attribute to proceed.
-As in the remote flow, a reader whose registration certificate is missing or cannot be validated raises a warning that keeps "Share" disabled until you acknowledge it.
+As in the remote flow, and only while registration-certificate checking is enabled, a reader whose registration certificate is missing or cannot be validated raises a warning that keeps "Share" disabled until you acknowledge it.
 8. Tap "Share".
 9. Enter the PIN you set up during the initial steps.
 10. Upon successful authentication, tap "Close".